qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 # QMK Keyboard Guidelines

 Since starting, QMK has grown by leaps and bounds thanks to people like you who contribute to creating and maintaining our community keyboards.
-As we have grown we have discovered some patterns that work well, and ask that you conform to them to make it easier for other people to make use of your hard work.
+As we've grown we've discovered some patterns that work well, and ask that you conform to them to make it easier for other people to benefit from your hard work.

 ## Naming Your Keyboard/Project